 The self-sufficiency matrix sheds insight on how your clients are doing overall and allows you to dig into the details.
 For example, a residential program for single mothers and their children (also known as a two-generation program) in the Midwest uses a customized matrix at intake, graduation and every year after graduation to measure how its clients are progressing over time.
 The matrix has helped the organization communicate the progress its graduates make when they leave the program, i.e., from stable to thriving, and that they are able to maintain those levels of self-sufficiency.
 Using the matrix, the residential program has also found that it may be able to augment support to graduates in areas where they sometimes stumble – for example, debt and emotional health – and has used the data to inform social return on investment analysis.

 The self-sufficiency matrix can help organizations shed light on issues and root causes that go unrecognized.
-For example, we had a client use a robust self-sufficiency matrix with their teen clients.
+For example, we had a nonprofit client use a robust self-sufficiency matrix with the teens they serve.
 At first, they questioned whether they should include all the areas in the matrix, since their program didn’t directly impact them all.
 Ultimately, they decided to do so, because the matrix allowed them to view the whole person and how each individual was doing in specific areas and as a whole.
 By doing so, they hit the jackpot – in follow-ups with discharged clients, they realized that many struggled with mental health issues.
 They were able to proactively add partnerships to support these clients and found a significant reduction is relapse rates.